ECE651Group16/AI-Powered-E-Commerce-App/README.md

 ```
 You can log in using page http://127.0.0.1:8000/admin/

-# Import SQL using Seed.sql
+# Remember to import dummy data using Seed.sql in mysqlworkbench

 # Contributing to AI-Powered E-Commerce App
 To contribute, follow these steps: